Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 2. Don’t wear Halloween masks inside the park

 Can you wear a Halloween costume at Dollywood?
 The short answer is, yes you can, as long as you play by the rules.

 Guests are asked to abide by the following dress code guidelines.

-For basic requirements, guests should wear shoes or sandals or flip flops at all times.
+For basic requirements, guests should wear shoes, sandals or flip flops at all times.
 Guests should also be fully clothed and avoid showing “excessive portions” of the skin.

 For costume-specific guidelines, Dollywood has the following rules:

 - Avoid garments or items that display objectionable material in a family environment

 - Avoid excessively torn clothing